minio/docs/source/reference/minio-mc.rst

    Alternatively, set the environment variable :envvar:`MC_DEBUG`.

-.. option:: --config-dir

-   The path to a ``JSON`` formatted configuration file that :program:`mc` uses for storing data.
-See :ref:`mc-configuration` for more information on how :program:`mc` uses the configuration file.

-   Alternatively, set the environment variable :envvar:`MC_CONFIG_DIR`.

 .. option:: --disable-pager, --dp

    .. versionadded:: mc RELEASE.2024-04-29T09-56-05Z

    Disable the pager functionality of the MinIO Client in the CLI.
    When used, output prints to raw ``STDOUT`` instead.

+.. option:: --insecure

+   Disables TLS/SSL certificate verification.
+Allows TLS connectivity to servers with invalid certificates.
+Exercise caution when using this option against untrusted S3 hosts.

+   Alternatively, set the environment variable :envvar:`MC_INSECURE`.

 .. option:: --json